about

 As a gender non-conforming actor, I'm consistently cast in roles written about folks who are exploring the spectrum of gender.
 Much of my recent work reflects that, and the characters I'm called in for are people who are fighting to be seen, heard, and taken seriously in situations where those things seem impossible.

-About the play:
+About the class:

 get in touch